visvar/visvar.github.io/README.md

 `npm start` starts the compiler.
 You will still need to reload the page (e.g., press F5) in the browser to see changes!

+Fast compile: If publications, images, etc. did not change, you can run `npm run compile` to only re-compile the HTML.

 ## Deployment / Publishing

 Simply do a git commit and push, e.g. run